DSroD/tribal-wars-scripts/MapRuler/README.md

 # MapRuler

-A simple script for Tribal Wars that adds additional button to village options on map that selects the village as an origin for unit travel time calculations.
+A simple script for Tribal Wars that adds an additional button to the village options on map.
+This button selects the village as an origin for the unit travel time calculations.